manuel-uberti/filmsinwords/_posts/2018-09-10-rachelgettingmarried.md

 the head away.
 And there is always something going on at the periphery of our eyes and ears in *Rachel Getting Married*.
 Everywhere in the Buchman’s house people are getting ready for the wedding and playing music, talking and laughing.
-According to the Q&A in the blu-ray, sometimes they don’t even know the camera is there.
+According to the Q&A in the Blu-ray, sometimes they don’t even know the camera is there.
 This adds a level of uncompromising truth to the general video-diary vibe that makes it possibly more personal and familiar than it already feels.